Danny-Dasilva/mkdocs-material/docs/index.md

     ```

 === "virtualenv or pip"
-    assuming you are in a virtual environment
+    Assuming you are in a virtual environment
     ```
     mkdocs build
     ```